Print

 For the Filling

-• Fine sea salt
+• Fine sea salt, to taste

-• 2 tablespoons extra virgin olive oil
+• 3 tablespoons extra virgin olive oil

-• 2 medium yellow onions, diced
+• 2 medium yellow onions, finely diced

 • Freshly ground black pepper, to taste

-• Unsalted butter, for serving
+• Unsalted butter (or more olive oil), for serving

-• Sour cream, for serving
+• Sour cream (conventional or vegan), for serving

 Instructions

-9. Using a small mesh strainer or slotted spoon, fish the varenyky out and place in a large bowl.
-Immediately add a small pat of butter (or drizzle of oil) and gently toss to prevent the varenyky from sticking together.
+9. Using a small mesh strainer or a slotted spoon, fish the varenyky out and place in a large bowl.
+Immediately add a small pat of butter (or a drizzle of oil) and gently toss to prevent the varenyky from sticking together.
 Continue cooking the remaining varenyky.
-At the end, add all the remaining fried onions to the bowl and toss to coat.
+At the end, add the remaining fried onions to the bowl and toss to coat.

-10. Serve immediately, alongside sour cream.
+10. Serve immediately, with sour cream.

 Notes